devstructure/doubledown/README.md

 `doubledown` brings _local_ and _remote_ on _server_ into sync and then executes doubledown-fsevents(1) to watch _local_ for changes.

 An ssh-agent(1) is started if one cannot be found.
+Because `doubledown` will connect to _server_ many times over its life, you must use an SSH key pair to authenticate.
+If you have not created an SSH key pair, do so with the following commands:

+	ssh-keygen -t rsa -b 2048 -f $HOME/.ssh/id_rsa ssh <server> "echo $(cat $HOME/.ssh/id_rsa.pub)" >.ssh/authorized_keys"

-rsync(1) is used to first download all files in _remote_ on _server_ that do not exist in _local_, thus no local changes will be clobbered.
+When `doubledown` is run, rsync(1) is used to first download all files in _remote_ on _server_ that do not exist in _local_, thus no local changes will be clobbered.
 It then uploads any local changes.
+Finally, it executes doubledown-fsevents(1).

 ## OPTIONS